 Most patients are aged ≥ 50.
-Certain strains of human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
-Infection... read more have been implicated in certain cases.
+Certain strains of human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) infects epithelial cells.
+Most of the > 100 subtypes infect cutaneous epithelium and cause skin warts; some types infect mucosal epithelium and cause anogenital warts... read more have been implicated in certain cases.
 Urethral tumors invade adjacent structures early and thus tend to be advanced when diagnosed.
 External groin or pelvic (obturator) lymph nodes are usually the first sites of metastasis.

 Symptoms and Signs of Urethral Cancer